-You should absolutely be tracking custom goals for all froms of conversion on your web site (desired actions you want your users to take on your site).
-Make sure you setup advanced segments for all of your custom goals as well, if you haven’t already.
+You should absolutely be tracking custom goals and events for all forms of conversion on your web site (desired actions you want your users to take on your site).
+Make sure you setup advanced segments for all of your custom goals and events as well, if you haven’t already.

 Return The Favor

 On a final note, think about how much time you just saved by having all these advanced segments ready to go for your use.
 Just imagine how much time that would have taken you to set all of those up from scratch!

 Now please return the favor and put forth a small percentage of the time & effort you just saved, by sharing this link with your friends & colleagues via Facebook, Google+, LinkedIn, Twitter and wherever else you share this kind of content!